denisdefreyne/ddbencode/README.markdown

 * The struct returned by `BEListCreate` or `BEDictionaryCreate` should be cleaned up by using `BEListDelete` or `BEDictionaryDelete`, respectively.

+* All data returned by `BEDecode` should be cleaned up.
+Lists and dictionaries should be cleaned up recursively by using `BEListDeleteDeep` or `BEDictionaryDeleteDeep`, respectively.

 Examples
 -----